juxor/afaq/markdown/append32.md

-awakened"_ CNT rank and file, local FAI groups, etc.) who remained true to anarchism and stuck to their guns (often literally) -- represented a break with anarchism and a move towards Marxism, the revolutionary vanguard party (no doubt part of the 4th International), and a fight for the "workers state."_ Those anarchists, on the other hand, who compromised for "anti- fascist unity"_ (but mainly to try and get weapons to fight Franco) are the real anarchists because _"class collaboration . . . lies concealed in the heart of anarchist philosophy."_ [**Op.
+awakened"_ CNT rank and file, local FAI groups, etc.) who remained true to anarchism and stuck to their guns (often literally) -- represented a break with anarchism and a move towards Marxism, the revolutionary vanguard party (no doubt part of the 4th International), and a fight for the "workers state."
+Those anarchists, on the other hand, who compromised for "anti-fascist unity" (but mainly to try and get weapons to fight Franco) are the real anarchists because _"class collaboration . . . lies concealed in the heart of anarchist philosophy."_ [**Op.
 Cit.**, p.
 101]

-Morrow, of course, would have had a fit if anarchists pointed to the example of the Social Democrat's who crushed the German Revolution or Stalin's Russia as examples that "rule by an elite lies concealed in the heart of Marxist philosophy."_ It does not spring into Morrow's mind that those anarchists he praises are the ones who show the revolutionary heart of anarchism.
-This can best be seen from his comments on the Friends of Durruti, who we argue were not evolving towards "Marxism"_ but rather were trying to push the CNT and FAI back to its pre-Civil War politics and strategy.
+Morrow, of course, would have had a fit if anarchists pointed to the example of the Social Democrat's who crushed the German Revolution or Stalin's Russia as examples that "rule by an elite lies concealed in the heart of Marxist philosophy."
+It does not spring into Morrow's mind that those anarchists he praises are the ones who show the revolutionary heart of anarchism.
+This can best be seen from his comments on the Friends of Durruti, who we argue were not evolving towards "Marxism" but rather were trying to push the CNT and FAI back to its pre-Civil War politics and strategy.
 Moreover, as we argue in [section 12](append32.html#app12), anarchism has always argued for self- managed working class organisations to carry out and defend a revolution.
 The FoD were simply following in the tradition founded by Bakunin.

-In other words, we will show that they did not _"break with"_ anarchism -- rather they refused to compromise their anarchism in the face of "comrades"_ who thought winning the war meant entering the government.
+In other words, we will show that they did not _"break with"_ anarchism -- rather they refused to compromise their anarchism in the face of "comrades" who thought winning the war meant entering the government.
 This is clear from their leaflets, paper and manifesto.
-Moreover, as will become obvious, their "break"_ with anarchism actually just restates pre-war CNT policy and organisation.
+Moreover, as will become obvious, their "break" with anarchism actually just restates pre-war CNT policy and organisation.

 For example, their leaflets, in April 1937, called for the unions and